beberi1/ping_pong_template_with_bot/Readme.txt

+# Pygame 2-Player Game with RL Bot

+## Installation
+pip install pygame

 *  Code creates pygame window
 *  It will show 2 players
-*  left one will be bot which which will follow the ball
+*  The left player (bot) follows the ball using a predefined algorithm.

-*  right one will be players
+*  right one will be player
+*  score will be shown in terminal

 *  I created it to convert right pleyer "reinforcement learning model player"